-Google Maps — When Apple dumped Google Maps in favor of its own maps solution, many were disappointed that Apple’s effort was missing some of their favorite features, such as transit directions and Google Street View.
-Fortunately, Google eventually came out with a full-featured version of their app for iOS devices that has almost all the functionality of their highly popular maps app for Android devices.
+Google Maps — When Apple dumped Google Maps in favour of its own maps solution, many were disappointed that Apple’s effort was missing some of their favourite features, such as transit directions and Google Street View.
+Fortunately, Google eventually came out with a full-featured version of its app for iOS devices that has almost all the functionality of its highly popular maps app for Android devices.

 Google Search — Siri is great, but it’s not the only game in town.
 Google Search also lets you make voice queries.
 And in my experience, Google queries are often more responsive.
 That is, Siri spends a bit more time thinking than Google Search.
 Google Search also includes Goggles, which lets you do a search for information simply by taking a picture of something.